Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

-# Local ISLE Installation - New site
+# Local ISLE Installation: New Site

 _Expectations:  It takes an average of **60 - 120 minutes** to read this documentation and complete this installation._